therhinoman/RhinoMan/Self-Hosted/Mautic/How to Selfhost Latest Mautic on Ubuntu Machine - Step by Step Guide.md

 ```
 mariadb  Ver 15.1 Distrib 10.11.13-MariaDB, for debian-linux-gnu (x86_64) using  EditLine wrapper
 ```
-# Step 4: Install PHP7.4
+# Step 4: Install PHP8.1
 PHP7.4 is the most stable version of PHP and has a minor performance edge over PHP7.3.
-Enter the following command to install PHP7.4 and some common PHP modules.
-It is most compatible version with Mautic.
+Enter the following

 Install **software-properties-common** first
 ```